BasThomas/basthomas.github.io/_posts/2024-09-27-optimizing-assistive-technology.md

 # Voice Control

-In VoiceOver, this could be spoken as "We'd love your feedback [..], button, actions available".
-It'd indicate the text, that it is a button (and can be interacted with), _and_ that it has (other) actions.
+In VoiceOver, this could be spoken as "We'd love your feedback, What do you think of Save for Later?, button, actions available".
+It would indicate that the text is a button that can be interacted with, _and_ that the button has (other) actions.

 But for Voice Control, we now have a... challenge.
-How can we interact with either button, now we have just one element?
+How can we interact with either button, now that we have just one element?

 Technically, the whole element is a button.
-So we could try to activate... something that way?
+So we could try to activate something that way?
+But what would that something be and do?

 Well, Voice Control will generate an event... in the center of the view.
 Which in our case is just some text.
 Not the dismiss button, not the survey button.